Ip Man 2: Release

 Ip Man 2 was released in select Asian countries and in Australia on 29 April 2010.
 Prior to its release, Mandarin Films publicly launched the film's official website in Beijing on 6 April 2010.
 The film held a premiere press conference in Beijing on 21 April 2010, only seven days after the 2010 Yushu earthquake.
 Guests were asked to wear dark-colored clothing in show of mourning; there was a moment of silence for the victims of the disaster.
 The film's cast, Donnie Yen, Sammo Hung, Huang Xiaoming, Lynn Hung, and Kent Cheng attended the premiere, and donated a total of ¥500,000 (US$73,200) to relief efforts helping in the disaster recovery.
 The film held private screenings in Chengdu on 21 April 2010, and in China on 27 April 2010, receiving positive reactions from audiences.

-Mandarin Films has sold North American distribution rights for the film to distributor Well Go USA.
-Ip Man 2 was released in the United States by Variance Films on 28 January 2011.
+Mandarin Films sold North American distribution rights for the film to distributor Well Go USA, and Ip Man 2 was released in the United States by Variance Films on 28 January 2011.